jonsedar/pymc_examples/README.md

 ## General Notes:

-File `find_MAP_HACK.py` contains customised `find_MAP()` function to correct for pymc3's default behaviour of computing gradients when the chosen optimizer doesn't use them.
-We don't want to compute gradients in large datasets because it's quite computationally expensive.
+File `find_MAP_HACK.py` contains customised `find_MAP()` function to correct for pymc3's default behaviour of computing gradients even when the chosen optimizer doesn't use them.
+We don't want to compute gradients in large datasets because it's computationally expensive.
+This is a temporary hack before I try to fix properly.